gipsi/gipsi.github.io/README.md

 <!--- [comment]: <> (This is a comment, it will not be included) --->

+> "There is no problem so bad that you can't make it worse."
+[Chris Hadfield](https://www.youtube.com/watch?v=GplXBlTNO4A)

 ![wilderness](media/wilderness-blue.jpg)

 # A blog about learning to code